Smartest Forest Fund

 Supporting these efforts is the Tahoe Fund’s highest priority.
 Working together with our public agency partners, we know there is an opportunity to harness the power of philanthropy and the private sector to increase the innovation and technology needed to significantly increase the pace and scale of the restoration.

--With a $30,000 grant to the US Forest Service to develop an acoustic monitoring protocol and system to more effectively determine the value of habitat and the occurrence of the California spotted owl in project areas, and combined with automated recording device deployment, more efficiently detect individual owls and thereby shorten the existing process from two years to one year.
+-A grant to the US Forest Service to develop an acoustic monitoring protocol and system to more effectively determine the value of habitat and the occurrence of the California spotted owl in project areas, and combined with automated recording device deployment, more efficiently detect individual owls and thereby shorten the existing process from two years to one year.

 We know there are still many barriers.
 Forest restoration permitting in the Tahoe Basin takes 5 to 7 years due to Federal permitting requirements.
 The projects are very labor-intensive and expensive.
 We lack a good market for excess fuel in our forest.
 The Smartest Forest Fund hopes to remove these barriers and others through technology and innovation.